From 1st September 12 all Early Years settings must

 curiosity and enthusiasm for learning, and for building their

 capacity to learn, form relationships and thrive.
 These three

 The Specific Areas

-Providers must also support children in four specific
+Providers must also support children in four

-applied.
+are strengthened and applied.
 The specific areas are:

 In planning and guiding children's activities, practitioners